hull/hull-js/docs-reference.md

 `hull.js` comes a set of predefined events:

 * `model.hull.me.change` is triggered when the current user has any of his properties updated.
-* `hull.authComplete` is triggered when the user has logged in.
+* `hull.auth.complete` is triggered when the user has logged in.
+* `hull.auth.failure` is triggered when the user has failed to log in.

 ### Global event communication